• Skip to primary navigation

 Instructions

-• Mix all ingredients in large pot.
-Bring to a boil.
+• Add all of the ingredients in large pot.
+Turn to high heat and bring to a ow boil.

-• Reduce heat to medium high.
-Keep a eye on this so it doesn't boil over.
+• Reduce heat to a medium low simmer, keeping an eye on it so it doesn't boil over.
 Skim foam as it rises.
 Check and stir every 15 minutes.

-• Continue to boil for 2-3 hours (mine took 3 hours).
+• Continue to boil for 2-3 hours (mine took 3 hours) until your jam thickens up.
 Depending if you reduce the recipe yours might done faster, so keep checking to make sure it doesn't burn.

-• Let sit for 5 minutes.
-Immediately place in mason jar.
+• Remove from heat and allow to sit for 5 minutes.
+Pour jam into a mason jar.
 The jam hardens quickly so if you let it sit for longer it will be tough getting it out of the pot.

 Did you make this?I love seeing what you’ve made!
 Tag me on Instagram at @BrooklynFarmGirl and don’t forget to leave a comment & rating below.